Eliminating Sharp Minima from SGD with Truncated Heavy-tailed Noise: Implications of the theoretical results

 Generally speaking, our results imply that, even with the truncated heavy-tailed noises, the function $f$ needs to satisfy certain regularity conditions to ensure that SGD iterates avoid undesirable minima.
 This is consistent with the observations in \cite{li2018visualizing}: the deep neural nets that are more trainable with SGD tend to have a much more regular structure in terms of the number and shape of local minima.

 \textbf{Heavy-tailed SGD without gradient clipping:} It is worth mentioning that our results also characterize the dynamics of heavy-tailed SGDs without gradient clipping.
-For instance, recall that we restrict the iterates on the compact set $[-L,L]$.
-If we set truncation threshold $b > 2L$, then the gradient clipping at norm $b$ becomes superfluous given the weight clipping at $\pm L$ and the update recursion degenerates to
+For instance, since the reflection operation at $\pm L$ restricts the iterates on the compact set $[-L,L]$, if we use a truncation threshold $b$ that is large than $2L$, then any SGD update that moves larger than $b$ will definitely be reflected at $\pm L$.
+Therefore, the dynamics are identical to that of the following iterates without gradient clipping:

 The next result follows immediately from Theorem \ref{theorem first exit time} and \ref{thm main paper MC GP absorbing case}.